sujit-shrc/dev.to-clone/README.md

 - [Dev.to api](https://docs.forem.com/api/)

 ## Features
- - Added Infinite Scrolling of Articles
+ - Added Infinite Scrolling of Articles.
+ - Fully Responsive for all devices.

 ### Installation